-Dates Semester 1 Block: 29 April - 24 May 2024 Required No. of Days 21 days: a single orientation/observation day in Term 1, Week 10, followed by a 4 week block in Term 2, Weeks 1 - 4 Aim In this Professional Experience, the aim is to build upon skills to encourage the preservice teacher to grow in confidence and give them wider experience of classroom practicalities.
+Dates Semester 1 Block: 28 April - 23 May 2025 Required No. of Days 23 days: three days orientation/observation in Term 1, followed by a 4 week block in Term 2, Weeks 1 - 4 Aim In this Professional Experience, the aim is to build upon skills to encourage the preservice teacher to grow in confidence and give them wider experience of classroom practicalities.
 Accordingly, focus is to be placed on using teaching lessons to allow for the planning-teaching-assessing-reflecting sequence that develops teaching competence.
 During this Professional Experience, the preservice teacher will be supported by a Tabor liaison .
-It is the preservice teacher's responsibility to make contact with their school coordinator in Term 1, 2024.
+It is the preservice teacher's responsibility to make contact with their school coordinator in Term 1, 2025.